 Detox & Cleansing

 All fruits and vegetables facilitate detox.
 Be sure to use only organic ingredients in your smoothie recipes, avoid animal products, dried foods and additional sweeteners during your detox and find a workout routine that works for you.
-When it comes to making the “ultimate” detox green smoothies, we use dandelion greens and citrus such as orange, grapefruit,
+When it comes to making the “ultimate” detox green smoothies, I use dandelion greens and citrus such as orange, grapefruit, lemon and lime.

 Here’s some tips on how make a deliciously potent detox smoothie.